elementary_vectors.functions

 Raised when a multiple of a previously computed elementary vector is detected.

-class elementary_vectors.functions.ElementaryVectors(M: sage.matrix.constructor.matrix)
+class elementary_vectors.functions.ElementaryVectors(matrix: sage.matrix.constructor.matrix)

 A class used to compute elementary vectors.